Skip to Main Content

 Maintenance of Matriculation

 Master’s students must be in a matriculated status to complete degree requirements.
-This includes resolving INC grades, taking comprehensive examinations and filing theses as final requirements in preparation for graduation.
+This includes resolving INC grades, taking comprehensive examinations, and filing theses as final requirements in preparation for graduation.
 Students must also be registered during the semester in which they intend to graduate.
-If they are not registered for any creditbearing classes recognized as degree-related by their program, they must register for maintenance of matriculation status and pay the required fee, which cannot be waived.
-The nonrefundable fee for maintenance of matriculation is $225 for New York State residents and $370 for nonresidents and international students.
-Students should plan their academic program with this fee in mind and discuss options for creditbearing courses that are acceptable in their program with their deputies as they plan their schedules near the point of graduation.
+If they are not registered for any credit-bearing classes recognized as degree-related by their program, they must register for maintenance of matriculation status and pay the required fee.
+Students are required to register (and pay) for maintenance of matriculation for one semester only.
+International students should contact International Student and Scholar Services, as different requirements may apply to international students.

 Graduate Students Taking Undergraduate Courses